GisungSim/GisungSim.github.io/research-experiment.md

 <b>Frequency Modulation</b>
 But I still need another beam: probe seed, which is red-detuned from the pump (amplified laser source) as shown in Fig. 2.
 External field (that is, the probe-seed beam) should be injected to stimulate FWM beams to achieve strong quantum correlation between the FWM beams (which named _probe_ and _conjugate_, respectively).

-Generally, acousto-optic modulator (AOM) is used for make probe-seed beam
+Generally, acousto-optic modulator (AOM) is used for make probe-seed beam with good phase-locking between pump and probe-seed.
+Unfortunately, we don't have AOM having desired frequency shift spec.
+So I firstly tried to use another laser with phase locking between pump laser (existed laser) and probe-seed laser (new laser).
+But I wasn't able to make it since we cannot

 <b>Beam Filtering</b>